Anu2006/django-hello-world/README.md

     . to activate the venv run "activate" command

 ### run the project
-    . cd into the project folder (if the name is not changed "cd django-project" . run the command "python manage.py runserver"
+    . cd into the project folder (if the name is not changed "cd django_project" . run the command "python manage.py runserver"
     . open the link "http://127.0.0.1:8000/" in your favourite browser